The interior structure of rotating black holes 1. Concise derivation: Boundary conditions

 \rotinforbitfig

 As described in Paper~2, the required angular flow pattern cannot be achieved with collisionless streams falling from outside the outer horizon.
 Streams that fall from outside the outer horizon must necessarily be ingoing at the outer horizon, which eliminates half the phase space available to collisionless streams, making it impossible to satisfy the required conditions on the angular motion of the streams.
 Thus, if the angular conditions are imposed, then the collisionless ingoing and outgoing streams must be considered as being delivered ad hoc to just above the inner horizon.
-This is a defect, but not fatal.
-Firstly, the collisionless assumption is likely to fail above the inner horizon, where baryons are collisional.
-Secondly, the angular conditions are not essential to the radial part of the solution, which holds provided that the monopole condition~(\ref{Npminit}) is satisfied.
-If the angular conditions are relaxed, then the required boundary conditions~(\ref{Npminit}) can easily be satisfied by collisionless streams falling from outside the outer horizon.
-Although particles are necessarily ingoing at the outer horizon, they can switch from ingoing to outgoing between the inner and outer horizons if they have a large enough angular momentum in the same direction as the black hole.